 12. You're Sure You Aren't Rebounding

-If you want to experiment with casual dating after a breakup, or are craving a quick hookup, go for it.
-But if you're still hurting, try to wait until those initial pangs of separation lessen, or else you might end up doing more harm than good.
+If you want to experiment with casual dating after a breakup or are craving a quick hookup, go for it.
+But if you're still hurting, it’s often worth it to wait until those initial pangs of separation lessen, or else you might end up doing more harm than good.

 "Rebound relationships create a lot of heartache when you realize the person you’ve invested in isn’t right — and you didn’t see it from the get-go because you were so invested in replacing what was lost in the breakup that led to the rebound," April Masini, a New York–based relationship expert and author, tells Bustle.
 "Wait to feel truly single before dating if your breakup is super painful."
-Go slow, and be careful out there.
+Go slow and be careful.

 13. You No Longer Compare Anyone To Your Ex

 While there is no one-size-fits-all answer to the question of when to date again after a breakup, hopefully these tips will help guide you towards figuring it out.
+None of these markers alone are a sure guarantee that you're ready to date again.
+Healing is not linear, and no one is going to be perfectly ready to move on at any given time.
 Don't be afraid to take time to yourself, and wait until you know what it is you truly want.